gcallah/work/chaps/weber.md

 "The very qualities which economic success demanded -- thrift, diligence, sobriety, frugality -- were themselves, after all, the foundation... of the Christian virtues..."
 (110).

-"[The Swiss reformers] See you start the attitudes cultivated by the life of business and affairs, stamped on them a new sanctification, and use them as the warp of a society..."
+"[The Swiss reformers] seized on the aptitudes cultivated by the life of business and affairs, stamped on them a new sanctification, and used them as the warp of a society..."
 (110).

 "the Christian must conduct his business with a high seriousness, as in itself a kind of religion" (111).

 "Such teaching... was admirably designed to liberate economic energies, and weld into a disciplined social force the rising bourgeoisie...

+**The Puritans**

+"[The Puritan movement] had at once given a whole-hearted *imprimatur* to the life of business enterprise, which most earlier moralists had regarded with suspicion, and had laid upon it the restraining hand of an inquisitorial discipline" (234).

+"The enemy, however, was not riches, but the bad habits sometimes associated with them..."
+(240).

+**Weber:** "What is actually morally reprehensible [to the Puritan] is... the *resting* upon one's possessions and the *enjoyment* of wealth" 159).

+"The labour which he idealizes... is itself a kind of ascetic discipline, more rigorous than that demanded of any order of medicants..."
+(242).

+"What is required of the Puritan is not individual meritorious acts, but... a system in which every element is grouped around a central idea, the service of god, from which all disturbing irrelevancies have been pruned..."
+(242).

+"The transition from the anabaptist to the company promoter was less abrupt than might at first sight be supposed.
+It had been prepared, however, unintentionally, by Puritan moralists."
+(248)

+(FOOTNOTE: We might note, at this point, the Tawney's work gives lie to Braudel's claim that "All historians have opposed this tenuous theory...")

 Any one of the above quotes could be slipped into a new edition of *PE*, and only the most assiduous reader would notice the addition.
 So what comes as a real surprise is that, when Tawney actually addresses Weber, he voices these complaints: